- A LOT of physical damage.

 You need to maintain a good win streak in the mid game, but then around lvl8 you need to make a decision: Do you all-in and start spending your gold in order to lvl-up your units as fast as possible, or do you continue to play the long, steady economy game towards lvl10?

 If you are facing dangerous comps (Warriors, Trolls, Knights) and you don't like your super-late game chances, you don't have the luxury to wait.
 Start spending your gold in order to upgrade your units before your opponents do in order to start winning rounds decisively and inflict heavy HP damage.
 6 Assassins + 2-3 Tanks/Stuns is a very strong comp and you might be able to eliminate opponents before they are able to reach lvl10.
+Most Assassin lineups peak on lvl8 with (6) Assassins and (2) Tanks.

 The two opening strategies below are the two most common ones and quite often they would be sufficient to win you games with Assassins.
 Of course, alternatives are possible.